 Although there have been some early signs of it at the beginning of the 20th century, private equity as we know it today formed after World War II.
 Since its emergence, private equity provided funds for great ideas to materialize, especially when it was hard to find alternative ways to finance them.
 After the war, American Research and Development Corporation, founded by the legendary “father of venture capitalism” Georges Doriot, helped veterans start their companies, which eventually played a key role in building the business landscape we know today.

 Now private equity refers to a whole set of subcategories of investment strategies, connected by way of raising funds from private investors.
 Yet, venture capital is still among one of its most important strategies, which helps start-ups go into business or providing businesses with early development means.
-In 2024, venture capital is primarily interested in technology firms with ideas for products and services that are shaping the modern way of life.
+In 2024, venture capital were primarily interested in technology firms with ideas for products and services that are shaping the modern way of life.

 Today, private equity firms might be more associated with another crucial strategy of theirs – leveraged buyouts.
 Using borrowed funds to buy out and restructure companies levers the profits after the eventual sale, making this move extremely beneficial when successful.
 Thus, no wonder that leveraged buyouts have, at some periods, even become almost synonymous with private equity.